memicemir/TSE/README.md

 # TSE

+TSE_v2.3 - Is new version of v2.2 with few small bug fixes (June 2023) - user guidlines of v2.2 is same for v2.3

 TSE_v2.2 - Is OFFICIAL RELEASE of the version 2 (April 2023)

 Time-Series cultivar coefficient Estimator for DSSAT models.